veerrajukakarla434/vrk-core-java-programming/README.md

 * 1.What is an Object
 * 2.What is a class
 * 3.Constructor in Java
-* 4.Object Oriented Programming Features •Abstraction
+* 4.Object Oriented Programming Features
+  * Abstraction
   * Encapsulation
   * Inheritance
   * Polymorphism